YehorZhurenko/Technotes_back/README.md

 1. Access the application in your browser:
    - Public page: `/`
    - Login: `/login`
+   - Dashboard: `/dashboard`
 2. Login with employee, manager, or admin credentials.
+3. Use the dashboard to manage notes and user settings as per your role.

 ## Roles and Permissions
 - **Employees:**